hugo8791/TriviaApp/README.md

 | Database | PostgreSQL | Render managed database |

 **Note on free tier limitations:**
 - The backend web service spins down after 15 minutes of inactivity.
 The first request after a period of inactivity may take up to a minute to respond while it restarts.
+You can visit the backend URL directly to watch the startup progress, once it returns a response, the frontend will be ready to use.
 - The free PostgreSQL database expires 30 days after creation.
 If the app is unavailable, the database may need to be recreated.
 - The frontend static site has no spin-down and stays live indefinitely.